nw-rs/rustworks/README.md

 ## DFU Flash

-Complete setup, plug in your calculator and put it into dfu mode (press 6 and reset at the same time), then run the following:
+Complete setup, plug in your calculator and put it into DFU mode (press 6 and reset at the same time), then run the following command:

 ```zsh
 cargo make dfu